gruncellka/porto-data/README.md

 **Commit behavior:**

--   If `metadata.json` is regenerated during commit, the commit is **rejected**
+-   If `metadata.json` is regenerated during commit, the commit is **rejected** if `metadata.json` is not staged
--   You must review the changes, stage `metadata.json`, and commit again
+-   You must stage `metadata.json` in the same commit as your data changes: `git add metadata.json`
--   This ensures you're aware of metadata changes and can verify them before committing
+-   This ensures `metadata.json` stays in sync with data files in the same commit

 ---